 The property manager handles the property and the investor just gives occasional permissions, collects income and reviews statements.

-Yes, an Awning advisor can work with each investor to coordinate any 3rd party services necessary to find, inspect, purchase, and manage an investment property.
+Yes, an Awning agent can work with each investor to coordinate any 3rd party services necessary to find, inspect, purchase, and manage an investment property.

 The most common services that Awning helps coordinate include:

 - Lending: Awning can help investors shop for rates and terms for financing and refinancing investment properties.

 - Inspections: Common inspections include the home, pest, mold, and radon.
 Awning also sends out roof and foundation experts to get an on-site quote as needed.